A Similarity Measure for Comparing Conversational Dynamics: Background and Related Work

 \xhdr{Synthetic conversations} LLMs have been used to generate and annotate datasets across NLP tasks (see \citet{tan_large_2024} for a survey) including in the conversational domain \cite{wang_patient-_2024, louie_roleplay-doh_2024,liu_personality-aware_2024}, sometimes with expert human input \cite{louie_roleplay-doh_2024}.
 We build on this work to design our validation procedure, which uses human-written summaries to generate conversations with labels for relative similarity.
+We use real conversations for the rest of our analysis.